-IST student organizations continue to plan for a successful fall semester, including workshops, presentations, and other events, as well as welcoming new members.
+IST student organizations are connecting students during the fall semester through workshops, presentations, and other events.
+Many organizations continue to welcome new members.
 For a list of the college's student organizations and other engagement opportunities, visit ist.psu.edu/engage.

 Questions and Additional Information